Internal Bleeding (cont.)

 Bleeding in pregnancy is never normal, though not uncommon in the first trimester, and is a sign of a potential miscarriage.
 In the first few weeks of pregnancy, there is concern that vaginal bleeding is a potential sign of tubal or ectopic pregnancy, in which the placenta and the fetus implant in the Fallopian tube or another location outside of the uterine cavity.
 As the placenta grows, it erodes through the tube or other involved organs and may cause fatal bleeding unless the ectopic pregnancy is recognized and treated.

 Bleeding after 20 weeks of pregnancy may be due to placenta previa or placental abruption, and urgent medical care should be accessed.
 Placenta previa describes the situation in which the placenta attaches to the uterus close to the opening of the cervix and may cause painless vaginal bleeding.
 Abruption occurs when the placenta partially separates from the uterine wall and causes significant pain with or without bleeding from the vagina.

 Internal bleeding may occur spontaneously, especially in those people who take anticoagulation medications or who have inherited bleeding disorders.
 Routine bumps that occur in daily life may cause significant bleeding issues.

-Internal bleeding may be caused as a side effect of medications (most often from nonsteroidal anti-inflammatory drugs such as ibuprofen and aspirin) and alcohol.
+Internal bleeding in the gastrointestinal tract may be caused as a side effect of medications (most often from nonsteroidal anti-inflammatory drugs such as ibuprofen and aspirin) and alcohol.
 These substances can cause inflammation and bleeding of the esophagus, stomach, and duodenum, the first part of the small intestine as it leaves the stomach.